 Having recently become an American citizen, I enjoy studying the history of the United States and visiting historic sites.
-So, here’s my list of the top five presidential sites to visit, where you can “meet the presidents” and learn the stories of our commanders in chiefs.
+So, here’s my list of the top five presidential sites to visit, where you can “meet” the presidents and learn the stories of our commanders in chief.

 Home of Franklin Delano Roosevelt and FDR’s Presidential Library and Museum

 Visiting the home of Franklin D. Roosevelt was one of my first trips outside of New York City when I moved to the U.S. Located about 90 miles north of New York City, the home of the 32nd president is meticulously preserved.
 The graves of the president and former first lady Eleanor Roosevelt are in the home’s rose garden.

 The Presidential Library and Museum, where FDR held his famous fireside chats, is located just down the road.
 It contains the desk Roosevelt used in the Oval Office, as well as books and official papers from the president and his wife.

 Make sure to visit the Eleanor Roosevelt National Historical Site, Val-Kill.
 It’s the first historic site dedicated to a first lady.
 Eleanor stayed at Val-Kill throughout her husband’s presidency and lived there for 17 years after his death.
 It’s a 15-minute drive from the library.